Join us for the next Cause Mapping Root Cause Analysis Public Workshop in HOUSTON, TX on September 26-28

 Don’t stray from the basics.

-A problem well defined is a problem half solved
+A problem well defined is a problem half solvedA problem well defined is a problem half solved

 - - - - - - - - - -

 A clearly defined problem is an important step of the problem-solving process.
 Without a clear problem statement, people can drift off course, waste valuable time, and miss opportunities to solve the problem.
 The “problem” with defining problems is that everyone has a different perspective on what the “real” problem is.
-The Cause Mapping method uses a structured problem outline that reveals 3 key benefits to effective problem solving.
+Cause Mapping root cause analysis uses a structured problem outline that reveals 3 key benefits to effective problem solving.
 A well-defined problem at onset will help you avoid the common pitfalls that can derail your investigations.

 Three key benefits of a well-defined problem: